TimHanewich/TimHanewich.Dataverse/README.md

 Replace "YourAccessToken" with the access token that you have received after authenticating through either the OAuth authentication flow or the above authentication using the `DataverseAuthenticator` class (recommended).

 ### Creating a record
-We will use the `CreateRecordAsync` method of the DataverseService to create a new record.
+We will use the `CreateAsync` method of the DataverseService to create a new record.
 This method accepts two parameters:
-`setter` - the setter (schema) name of the entity.
+- `setter` - the setter (schema) name of the entity.
 This can be found by going to https://<your_org_name>.crm.dynamics.com/api/data/v9.0/ in an authenticated window.
-`object_json` - The JSON content of the record that you are creating.
+- `json` - The JSON (`JObject`) content of the record that you are creating.

 A complete example of initializing a Dataverse Service and creating a new account record:

-    DataverseService cds = new DataverseService("YourOrgName", "YourAccessToken");
+    DataverseService dv = new DataverseService("YourOrgName", "YourAccessToken");
-    await cds.CreateRecordAsync("accounts", "{\"name\":\"123 Industries\"}");
+    JObject jo = new JObject();
+    jo.Add("name", "Microsoft"); //Specify name column of accounts table await dv.CreateAsync("accounts", jo).Wait();

 ### Reading, Updating, and Deleting
-The reading, updating, and deleting methods are very similar to the `CreateRecordAsync` method that is detailed above.
-The only difference is that these three methods also have a parameter called `id` which serves as the unique identifier of the record that you are trying to transact on.
+The reading, updating, and deleting methods are very similar to the `CreateAsync` method that is detailed above.
+The only difference is that these three methods also have a parameter called `id` which serves as the unique identifier of the record that you'd like to transact on.
 This `id` parameter is the GUID value associated with the record that you can find in Dynamics 365 or the Power Platform Dataverse portal.

 ## Working with Tables & Attributes